BENCH Practical

 Summary Extraction for Multiple Subjects

 For single-subject processing, you would execute the above command.
-However, to compute summaries for all 8 subjects in our example, you can utilize a bash for loop:
+However, to compute summary measurements for all 8 subjects in our example, you can use a bash for loop:

 for i in $(seq 1 8); do